-The Statement of Work (SOW) is a document that enables offeror’s to clearly understand the government’s needs for the work to be done in developing or producing the goods or services to be delivered by a contractor.
+The Statement of Work (SOW) is a document that enables the offeror to clearly understand the government’s needs for the work to be done in developing or producing the goods or services to be delivered by a contractor.
 It defines (either directly or by reference to other documents) all work (non-specification) performance requirements for a contractor.
-It also facilitates the preparation of a proposal and aids the Government in conduct of the source selection and contract administration after award.
+It also facilitates the preparation of a proposal and aids the Government in conducting the source selection and contract administration after award.

-A well-written SOW has the following attributes:
+A Well-Written Statement of Work (SOW) has the following attributes: